romana1234/ada-template-website/Intro.md

-# Why do we care ?
+# Why do we care?

 Gender equality is an extremely topical issue in today's world.
 Great efforts are being made to put women on an equal footing with men.
 However, there is still a lot to be done in many areas.
 But what is the situation in the film industry?